microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/56.teams-file-upload/README.md

 1. You can send a file to the bot as an attachment in the message compose section in Teams.
 This will be delivered to the bot as a Message Activity and the code in this sample fetches and saves the file.

-1. You can also send inline image in message compose section.
-This will part of attachments in Activity and requires Bot's access token to fetch the image.
+1. You can also send an inline image in the message compose section.
+This will be present in the attachments of the Activity and requires the Bot's access token to fetch the image.

 ## Deploy the bot to Azure